mulesoft-consulting/jwt-module/README.md

 The Sign component can result in one of the following errors occuring, if mis-configured:

 + JWT:FILE_NOT_FOUND
-    + If the path to the `PKCS #8 Key File` does not resolve to an existing file
+    + If the path to the `Private Key File` does not resolve to an existing file
 + JWT:INVALID_KEY
     + If the algorithm selected and the private key identified do not align, or the private key is not [appropriately formatted](#notes)
 + JWT:IO_ERROR
-    + If some other error occurs during the process of reading the `PKCS #8 Key File`
+    + If some other error occurs during the process of reading the `Private Key File`

 ## Dependencies